How to Fix WordPress Common Errors? | 50 Most Common WordPress Errors and How to Fix Them

 Solution:

-• Check and correct file permissions.
+- Check and correct file permissions.

-• Regenerate the .htaccess file.
+- Regenerate the

 19. 502 Bad Gateway